This is just as important if you're a writer. In fact, it may be even more important.

 Now, this wasn't a career-making night.
 With that said, I walked out of there with some solid contacts made, and more people who knew my name than didn't the night before.
 While some of the seeds I planted were duds, others blossomed into future projects.
 All because I followed-up with a client I'd worked for when I had the chance to meet him in-person, and I put my best foot forward when he gave me a tip on where to meet the people who needed a pen-for-hire to get the job done.

 Every person you see has the potential to help your career.
 That middle-aged woman giving your signing table a casual perusal?
 She might be the head of a local book club who will help you spread the word about your work.
 That older fellow at the end of the table on the panel you're speaking on?
 He might know the editorial staff for a major publishing house.
 That mysterious someone you're contemplating lashing out at online?
 Well, they might be a potential employer, or co-worker, in your industry.

 Take a moment to remember that.
 You can always be rude or unpleasant later... but if you lead off with that, it's hard to overcome that impression.
 And that might be a way of slamming the door in your own face.

-That's all for this week's Craft of Writing post.
-Sorry for the brevity, but sometimes advice doesn't take 1,000 words to convey.
-If you'd like to help support me and my blog, then head over to The Literary Mercenary's Patreon page.
-If you pledge at least $1 a month, then there's a pile of swag waiting as a thank you.
-Lastly, if you want to keep up-to-date on all my work and projects, then follow me on Facebook, Tumblr, and Twitter.
+That's all for this week's Business of Writing.
+This lesson took me some time to learn, so I thought I'd share it.
+If you'd like to help support my blog and my work, then head over to The Literary Mercenary's Patreon page to become a patron today. $1 earns you both my everlasting gratitude, and you get a free book (or two).
+Lastly, if you want to keep up on all my work, follow me on Facebook, Tumblr, and Twitter.